openmainframeproject/feilong/doc/source/restapi.rst

 **GET /guests**

-List all guests managed by zvm cloud connecter on the host.
+List names of all the VMs on this host

 * Request: